asimsek/dijetScouting/README.md

-# dijetScouting
-Low Mass Dijet Scouting with Calo-Scouting Technique
+# Instructions for Low Mass Dijet Scouting with Calo-Scouting Technique